 Sometimes jobs can be hard to come by.
-However, dog owners aren’t in short supply, nor is their need to take care of their pets properly while they’re away from home.
+However, dog parents aren’t in short supply, nor is their need to take care of their pets properly while they’re away from home.

 If you’re looking for a part-time gig or a full-time job, being a pet sitter might be in the cards for you if you play them just right.
 But how, exactly, does one go about getting a job as a pet sitter?

 Well, in this digital age, it’s much easier than it used to be.
 Now, instead of going door to door, you can go online and cast a much wider net than you ever could hitting the pavement.

 Here are a few tips that can help you get a dog sitter position so you can spend your days surrounded by four-legged, furry goodness.

 Get A Website

 Getting a website isn’t nearly as hard as it might sound.
 With sites like WordPress, Blogger, Wix, and Squarespace offering free website options, it will be easier than ever to get yourself out there and for others to spread the word.